Page contents

 Macedonians are well known for their vineyards, as they dot the map along the River Vardar.
 Visit one of them, and you’ll be paying lip service for years on end, as they perfectly resemble the Old Italian setting you’ll mostly find in California’s Napa Valley.

-Make sure to check Sopot, Tikvesh, Popova Kula, and Stobi, and enjoy the sunset as you sip fine Macedonian red.
+Make sure to check Sopot, Tikvesh, Popova Kula, and Stobi, and enjoy the sunset as you sip fine Macedonian red wine.

 Food in Macedonia should always end in rakija.
-If you want something stronger, you’ll find your challenge in Rakija.
+You’ll find your challenge in a glass of Rakija if you want something stronger.
 This beverage is the official Balkan aperitif, and every country adds a bit of its own touch into the mix.

 Make sure, however, to drink in moderation, for once you drink too much of it too quickly, you’ll find yourself in a fog of confusion.
 During July, the Macedonian sun doesn’t mix well with Rakija, so three or four sips can very well knock you down if taken on an empty stomach.